Shivraj Singh Chouhan: Early life and education

-Shivraj Singh Chouhan was born in a Kirar family to Prem Singh Chouhan and his wife Sundar Bai Chouhan in the Jait village of Sehore district, and belongs to the Kirar community.
+Shivraj Singh Chouhan was born in a farmer's family to Prem Singh Chouhan and his wife Sundar Bai Chouhan in the Jait village of Sehore district, and belongs to the Kirar community.
 He is a gold medalist in M. A. (Philosophy) from Barkatullah University Bhopal.
-He is an agriculturist by profession.

 Early political career

 His early political career can be defined as up to the point of his first election to the Lok Sabha.
 He was elected President of the Model School Students Union in 1975.
 From 1976 to 1977, he participated in underground movement against the Emergency and was imprisoned in Bhopal Jail for some time.

 In his early political career, he has also been: